 Paul Reubens (/ˈruːbənz/; né Rubenfeld; born August 27, 1952) is an American actor, writer, film producer, game show host, and comedian, best known for his character Pee-wee Herman.
-Reubens joined the Los Angeles troupe The Groundlings in the 1970s and started his career as an improvisational comedian and stage actor.
-In 1982, Reubens put up a show about a character he had been developing for years.
-The show was called The Pee-wee Herman Show and it ran for five sold-out months with HBO producing a successful special about it.
-Pee-wee became an instant cult figure and for the next decade, Reubens would be completely committed to his character, doing all of his public appearances and interviews as Pee-wee.
-In 1985 Pee-wee's Big Adventure, directed by the then-unknown Tim Burton, was a financial and critical success, and soon developed into a cult film.
-Big Top Pee-wee, 1988's sequel, was less successful than its predecessor.
+Reubens joined the Los Angeles troupe The Groundlings in the 1970s, and started his career as an improvisational comedian and stage actor.
+In 1982, Reubens began appearing in a show about a character he had been developing for years.
+The show called The Pee-wee Herman Show, ran for five sold-out months, and HBO produced a successful special about it.
+Pee-wee became an instant cult figure and, for the next decade, Reubens was completely committed to his character, doing all of his public appearances and interviews as Pee-wee.
+His feature film, Pee-wee's Big Adventure (1985), directed by the then-unknown Tim Burton, was a financial and critical success, and soon developed into a cult film.
+Its sequel, Big Top Pee-wee (1988), was less successful.
 Between 1986 and 1990, Reubens starred as Pee-wee in the CBS Saturday-morning children's program Pee-wee's Playhouse.